Blekingegade Gang: Escape and the killing

-At 05:15:19, the gang finished loading the loot into the orange van and jumped in the back.
-X jumped into the front seat and they drove out the gate with 21 seconds to spare (according to their countdown watch), but alfa-south had already reached Løvstræde and 0-11 was getting in position around the corner to the left.
-At 05:15, one of the policemen from alfa-south fired twice at the orange van.
-One bullet hit a storefront, while the other bullet went through the back window, barely missed the gang members in the back, ricocheted off the side and lodged itself into the drivers seat cushion about an inch short of Carsten Nielsen's back.
-The orange van turned sharp right down Købmagergade and stopped abruptly.
+At 05:15:19, the gang finished loading the goods into the van and jumped in the back.
+X jumped into the front seat and they drove out the gate with 21 seconds to spare according to their countdown watch, but alfa-south had already reached Løvstræde and 0-11 was getting in position around the corner to the left.
+At 05:15, one of the policemen from alfa-south fired twice at the van.
+One bullet hit a storefront, while the other bullet went through the back window, barely missing the gang members in the back, ricocheted off the side and lodged itself into the drivers seat cushion about an inch from Nielsen's back.
+The van turned sharp right down Købmagergade and stopped abruptly.
 X jumped out and fired the shotgun in the general direction of 0–11.

-A buckshot pellet hit officer Jesper Egtved Hansen in the head, killing him.
+A buckshot pellet hit officer Hansen in the head, killing him.
 There are three interpretations of this event: